Instructions for Presenters and Moderators

 Instructions for Papers (Oral Presentations)

 If you are using PowerPoint, please arrive 5-10 minutes in advance of the session in which your paper is scheduled, and load your presentation on the the laptop provided on the table at the front of the room.
-This will make the transition from one paper to the next go most smoothly.
+This will make the transition from one talk to the next go most smoothly.
 You may bring a flash drive.
 The computers do NOT have internet access and do not have additional audio support and thus if you need to play video, you must have it on your flash drive and it is likely best without audio.